-- 3. In the text fields, specify the following information: and/or an - SNMP System Location: A description of where the Data Domain system is located. - SNMP System Contact: The email address of the system administrator for the Data Domain system. - SNMP System Notes: (Optional) Additional SNMP configuration information. - SNMP Engine ID: A unique identifier for the SNMP entity.
+- 3. In the text fields, specify the following information: and/or an - SNMP System Location: A description of where the protection system is located. - SNMP System Contact: The email address of the system administrator. - SNMP System Notes: (Optional) Additional SNMP configuration information. - SNMP Engine ID: A unique identifier for the SNMP entity.
 The engine ID must be 5-34 hexadecimal characters (SNMPv3 only). - Note: The system displays an error if the SNMP engine ID does not meet the length requirements, or uses invalid characters. - 4.
 Click OK.